chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 // And that Group is mapped to an ORDS Role.
 The ORDS Role is assigned to an ORDS Privilege.
 That is how we map the OCI IAM
 // Group to the ORDS JWT Profile.

-// NOTE: The callback needs to be added to your OCI Integrated Application's OAuth2.0 Configuration.
+// Note: The callback needs to be added to your OCI Integrated Application's OAuth2.0 Configuration.

 const clientId = process.env.CLIENT_ID;
 const clientSecret = process.env.CLIENT_SECRET;